Saturday, October 31, 2020

 Moneychanger (Sp)

-The Plutomancer adds the spell Stone Shape to their spell list if it is not already listed.
+At 3rd level, the Plutomancer adds the spell Blood Money to their spell list if it is not already present.

 A number of times per day equal to their level in this class, a Plutomancer may transmute currency and gems, but not other types of valuables, into other forms of currency and/or gems.
-(For example, 40,000 copper coins become 40 platinum coins; useful for hauling away a dragon hoard).
+For example, 40,000 copper coins become 40 platinum coins; useful for hauling away a dragon hoard.
 Any amount of currency may be transmuted in this manner, but it must all be touching and the Plutomancer must be able to touch at least one of the valuables.
+Moneychanger cannot affect creatures or transformed creatures (such as those affected by flesh to ore) until such effects have fully ended or the creature has been destroyed.

 Secret Chest (Sp)